Skip to Main Content

 2. Admission to Doctoral Candidacy

-3. Approval of the prospectus by the Division of Research and Doctoral Programs
+3. Approval of the prospectus by the Office of Doctoral Programs

 4. Formation of the dissertation committee